anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I can't believe that God put us on this earth to be ordinary.
+Quote: Most people are about as happy as they make up their minds to be

-By: Lou Holtz
+By: Abraham Lincoln